Engineering Council to clampdown on unregistered, unlicensed engineers

-The Engineering Council of Ghana says it will soon clamp down on engineers and engineering firms operating in the country without registration and licence.
+The Engineering Council of Ghana has saidy7 it will soon clamp down on engineers and engineering firms operating in the country without registration and licence.

 This is to weed out unqualified and unregistered persons and firms in the industry to promote quality service delivery.